 Chiropractic is an effective treatment for injuries from car accidents that bring healing to the cervical spine.
-It does so through spinal adjustments by applying light force to specific points of injury, decreasing inflammation, increasing range of motion restoring the brain body communication.
-Car accident chiropractors may also use stretching, physical therapy and massage to treat the condition.
+It does so through spinal adjustments by applying light force to specific injury points, decreasing inflammation, increasing range of motion, and restoring the brain-body communication.
+Car accident chiropractors may also use stretching, physical therapy, and massage to treat the condition.

 Most health and auto insurance plans cover treatment expenses for auto accidents in Murfreesboro.
 It can vary between different insurance policies or insurance companies.
 Our office will assist you in contacting your insurance company to find out about your medical care coverage.

 Many whiplash patients have a slow recovery because they do not start treatment early.
 Starting treatment immediately helps most people recover quickly in the first few months.
-Whiplash injuries not only hurt the neck but can also have consequences for the rest of the body, such as walking problems or arms weakness since major nerves pass through the cervical spine.
+Whiplash injuries hurt the neck and have consequences for the rest of the body, such as walking problems or arms weakness since major nerves pass through the cervical spine.